 With only 45 calories per one-half cup, artichoke hearts are a dieter's delight.
 They are also a good source of fibre and folate, a B vitamin that keeps the genetic material of cells in good repair.
-One-half cup delivers 20 per cent of a day's worth of folate and five grams of fibre along with magnesium, potassium and a little vitamin K.
+One-half cup delivers 20% of a day's worth of folate and five grams of fibre along with magnesium, potassium and a little vitamin K.

 The trick, though, is to keep the fat and calorie content of the dipping sauces, stuffings and fillings down to the bare minimum.
 Fortunately, one of the most enjoyable ways of eating an artichoke is plain steamed with freshly squeezed lemon juice.